exploring self-realization, sacred personhood, and full humanity

 The Minneapolis Police Department has distinguished itself, for all time, as an icon of murderous brutality.
 We’ve all heard of the George Floyd barbarity.
 I for one was not surprised.

-In November of 2011, during my time of searching for a teaching position, I found myself temporarily living in the north section of Minneapolis.
+Some years ago, during my time of searching for a teaching position, I found myself temporarily living in the north section of Minneapolis.
 I’d purchased a used car and had enlisted the services of a backyard mechanic to make repairs.
 At about 7 PM, needing some parts for the work, he headed out to an auto store.
 I went along for the ride.
 As it happened, he exceeded the speed limit, or some misdemeanor, and we were pulled over by a couple of squad cars.

 Now, none of this should have risen to the level of memorable noteworthy, these things happen all the time; however, what ensued next would rank among the more disturbing incidents of my life.